GravelrootsGlossarymain indexMain index Gravelroots

 GeoCities

 GeoCities was an important outlet for personal expression on the Web for almost 15 years, but was discontinued on 26 October, 2009.
-On July 2009 Yahoo announced that the popular free hosting service Yahoo GeoCities was closing down.
+In July 2009 Yahoo announced that the popular free hosting service Yahoo GeoCities was closing down.
 On 26 October all the existing web pages were finally deleted from the Yahoo servers.

 return to previous page